Top 10 Japanese Candlestick Trading Patterns in 2024

 6. Harami

-A harami is a backward engulfing Japanese candlestick trading pattern.
-A candlestick is trailed by a lot littler one the other way.
-The name harami originates from the Japanese for pregnant.
-Due to that, some accept that the pattern looks like a pregnant individual.
+A harami is like a reversed version of the engulfing Japanese candlestick pattern.
+In this pattern, a larger candlestick is followed by a much smaller one going in the opposite direction.
+The word harami comes from the Japanese word for pregnant because some people think the pattern looks like a pregnant person.

 Try the Japanese candlestick trading patterns with an AtoZ Approved broker for free: